 Keller Army Community Hospital is the military treatment facility for USMA, the preparatory academy, and all tenet units at West Point.
 KACH is also home to the only Sports Medicine Fellowship for Army Orthopaedic Surgeons.
-The residents participate in clinical rotations with orthopaedic surgery, podiatry, radiology, and dermatology.
+The fellows participate in clinical rotations with orthopaedic surgery, podiatry, radiology, and dermatology.

 The only Sports Medicine Orthopaedic Surgery Fellowship in the US Army is here at West Point.
-Being co-located with the fellowship program provides numerous learning opportunities for our residents including: weekly joint orthopaedic & physical therapy "sports clinics", weekly educational lecture series with guest lecturers from around the world, weekly orthopaedic surgery case presentations, and participation in orthopaedic research projects.
+Being co-located with the fellowship program provides numerous learning opportunities for our fellows including: weekly joint orthopaedic & physical therapy "sports clinics", weekly educational lecture series with guest lecturers from around the world, weekly orthopaedic surgery case presentations, and participation in orthopaedic research projects.